nikn0laty/Universal-subdomains-wordlist/README.md

 # Universal-subdomains-wordlist
-A universal dictionary for enumerating subdomains, which consists of the following dictionaries:
+A universal wordlist for enumerating subdomains, which consists of the following dictionaries:

 1. bitquark-subdomains-top100000.txt
 2. subdomains-top1million-110000.txt